yuanshunning/pickit-docs/docs/robot-integrations/the_pickit_functions_cheat_sheet.rst

 pickit\_object\_found()
 ~~~~~~~~~~~~~~~~~~~~~~~

-Check if any objects are present in the Pick-it buffer.
+Check if any objects are present in the Pickit buffer.

 +-----------------+------------------------+-----------+
 | **Behaviour**   | **Universal robots**   | **ABB**   |